 Mike is the proud recipient of numerous awards and honours including the Canadian Cancer Society Award of Extraordinary Achievement and Outstanding Support, Halton Regional Police award of Excellence in Community Support, the Governor General’s Caring Canadian Award (Sovereign's Medal) and the Queen Elizabeth Diamond Jubilee Medal.

 Mike is a loving husband and father who has been a Halton Regional Police employee for over 20 years.
 He grew up playing hockey in southern Ontario and is a lifelong Toronto Maple Leafs fan.
 Mike is a true believer that when you have determination and a no-quit attitude, you truly can move mountains.

 "If you want something bad enough, find your focal point and go get it."

 Mike Duhacek embarked on a walk of approximately 1,000,000 steps across the province of Ontario, from Windsor to Ottawa, in the coldest month of the year, in February 2013.
 He pulled a 125 pound sled behind him with the word CANCER on it, to raise awareness and funds for the Canadian Cancer Society, through a self-created initiative called helpmeburycancer.
 He planned to take more than 10 steps for each of the 75,700 Canadians that die of cancer each year.

 During his walk, he was touched by the many stories people shared along the way.
 He felt the kindness and generosity of his fellow Canadians, and he raised over $43,000.00 for the Canadian Cancer Society.

-This is his story of why he did it, the struggles he encountered along the way, his unwavering love for his family, and one ordinary man’s determination to do his part to help eradicate this disease.
+Mike wrote a book about his story of why he did it, the struggles he encountered along the way, his unwavering love for his family, and one ordinary man’s determination to do his part to help eradicate this disease.

 After his walk was complete, Mike was honoured to share his story and raise awareness at various Cancer Society events, schools, and corporate functions.